 Step 4: Medical review and fine-tune.
 Clinical reviewers or medical translators can edit translations, adjust terminology, and swap voices.
 Human-in-the-loop review is essential for patient-facing content and regulatory compliance.

 Step 5: Export and publish.
 Export dubbed videos for patient portals, telehealth platforms, or clinical trial recruitment sites.
-For post-discharge instructional videos, consider the 60-second format preference—see Post-Discharge Instructional Video Localization .
+For post-discharge instructional videos, consider the 60-second format—see Post-Discharge Instructional Video Localization.

 SEO Insight: Patients Search for Symptoms, Not Procedures

-Video content that directly answers FAQs about symptoms, treatments, and post-operative care is algorithmically favored and highly effective at driving patient acquisition.
-Google holds healthcare content to higher standards under Your Money or Your Life (YMYL) rules—content must demonstrate Experience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T).
+Google’s higher standards: Healthcare content falls under Your Money or Your Life (YMYL) rules.
+Content must demonstrate Experience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T).
 Localized, clinician-reviewed video meets these criteria.

 When to Use AI vs. Traditional Dubbing